snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ## The Details

-Here are some fun projects we did in this room!
+And now for the little projects that make this space feel like home! :blush:

 ### Bulletin Board

-What kind of kid's room doesn't have a [bulletin board](https://www.amazon.com/dp/B09GYQ88L9)?!
-The basic wood frame was too *mature* for a *6-year-old* (in my and his opinion), so I painted it with red acrylic paint and sealed it with polyurethane. :art: :artist: *Fun!*
+*Of course* a kid's room *needs* a [bulletin board](https://www.amazon.com/dp/B09GYQ88L9)!!
+The basic wood frame was too *grown-up* for a *6-year-old* (in my and his opinion), so I painted it with red acrylic paint and sealed it with polyurethane. :art: :artist: *How fun!*

 ![Kid Bedroom](../assets/img/kidbedroom-bulletinboard.jpg){: .mx-auto.d-block :}

 ### Switchplates

-I'll admit... this was very extra. :shrug: I used [Samplize peel-and-stick color swatches](https://samplize.com/products/lucerne-af-530-12x12?variant=39756341837926) to cover the switchplates and [cable covers](https://www.amazon.com/dp/B07RZQXRQK) in [Benjamin Moore Lucerne](https://www.benjaminmoore.com/en-us/paint-colors/color/af-530/lucerne).
+I'll admit... this was extra. :shrug: I used [Samplize peel-and-stick color swatches](https://samplize.com/products/lucerne-af-530-12x12?variant=39756341837926) to cover the switchplates and [cable covers](https://www.amazon.com/dp/B07RZQXRQK) in [Benjamin Moore Lucerne](https://www.benjaminmoore.com/en-us/paint-colors/color/af-530/lucerne).
 I didn't need to sand/prime/paint anything, and we can easily change up the color (if ever needed).

 ![Kid Bedroom](../assets/img/kidbedroom-switchplate01.jpg){: .mx-auto.d-block :}

-Ah, so nice, though. :lotus_position:
+Ah, so nice... :lotus_position:

 ![Kid Bedroom](../assets/img/kidbedroom-switchplate02.jpg){: .mx-auto.d-block :}